 Partner - Environment and Planning

-In recognition of her environmental expertise, Rachel was President of the New Zealand Resource Management Law Association during 2018 and 2019.
+In recognition of her environmental expertise, Rachel was appointed by the Minister for the Environment to the Environmental Legal Assistance Fund, and was President of the New Zealand Resource Management Law Association during 2018 and 2019.

 Northland Regional Plan appeal